quick-xyz/indexer/status/overview_preferences.md

 - **Code context**: Explain where changes fit in the overall architecture
 - **Examples**: Provide usage examples for new functionality
 - **Options**: Present alternatives when there are multiple approaches
+- **Complete replacement files**: When providing artifacts, provide complete replacement files
+- **Partial replacement clarity**: If a file is too long or only a single part is being updated, make it clear that it is a partial replacement and provide either a complete class replacement or complete method replacement

 ### What Works Well
 - **Conversational tone**: Natural back-and-forth discussion